packrat386/packrat386.com/src/resume.md

 - Paired on developing and deploying a system for amortization of loan offers.
 Used concurrency patterns to significantly improve performance over existing implementations.
-- Contributed to an internal framework that enabled Enova\'s first deployments of Go web applications.
+- Contributed to an internal framework that enabled Enova's first deployments of Go web applications.
 - Completed training in Ruby, Rails, and Agile Software Development.